 Reclaimed vs New Bricks, What Should I Pick?

 Reclaimed bricks and new bricks differ in several ways, particularly in appearance, durability, environmental impact, and cost.
-Here’s a closer look at these differences:

 1. Appearance and Character